michaelwalkerfl/lambda-beach/README.md

 [![CI](https://github.com/michaelwalkerfl/lambda-beach/actions/workflows/lambda.yml/badge.svg)](https://github.com/michaelwalkerfl/lambda-beach/actions/workflows/lambda.yml)

 I want to know if it's going to rain or not each weekend so I can plan to go to the beach or read a book.
 This application runs on `AWS Lambda`.
 It will check the weather for the upcoming weekend and send an email informing whether it's raining or not.
-Maybe I should have named this whether-the-weather.
-It makes use of `AWS EventBridge` for task scheduling and `AWS CloudFormation` for *Infrastruture as Code* solution to run aws lambda in container stored in the `Elastic Container Registry`.
+Maybe I should have named this `whether-the-weather`.
+It makes use of `AWS EventBridge` for task scheduling and `AWS CloudFormation` for *Infrastruture as Code* solution to run `AWS Lambda` in container stored in the `Elastic Container Registry`.

 ## Setting up